 When we celebrated our 50th anniversary in 2014, we took the opportunity to commission new liturgical furnishings which better reflect the gracefulness and openness of our sanctuary.
-The new altar, lectern, and side tables were designed and crafted by artists Timothy Sutherland and his daughter Timera Temple.
+The new altar, lectern, side tables and baptismal font stand were designed and crafted by artists Timothy Sutherland and his daughter Timera Temple.

 Timothy’s wife, Anne Sutherland, sculpted the bronze fox who sits beneath the altar, and the pileated woodpecker that is perched on the lectern.
 Why the fox and the woodpecker?
 In the past there was a fox who considered the church grounds part of his territory.
 Often on Sunday mornings he would sit on the stone wall beside the church and look in at us during worship.
 There are also a pair of pileated woodpeckers who frequent the church.
 One year the male spent most of the spring defending his territory from the reflection he saw in the church windows.
 The fox has become the center of a new St. Dunstan’s tradition.
 Young children come and sit under the altar and pet the fox after receiving communion.

 Our candlesticks and paschal candle/advent wreath were made by blacksmith Elmer Rousch of Murphy, NC.
 Our patron saint was a blacksmith, so it seems appropriate for us to use candlesticks forged out of wrought iron by a modern blacksmith instead of the more traditional brass.

 The baptismal font bowl was designed and made by Watkinsville, GA potter Alice Woodruff.